bologer/anycomment.io/readme.txt

 **Enhancements:**

+* Small improvements in the documentation on how to set-up certain social network

 **Fixes:**

 * Small fixed for cached sidebar news.
 Added dependency on the locale
 * Fixed issue when some users were unable to authorize using Google caused 500 error, #127
+* Fixed issue on comment delete, no more need to add DELETE option in Apache or Nginx
+* Fixed typo in Russian translation message when trying to delete a comment

 = 0.0.53 – 04.09.2018 =